FlorentRevest/linux-kernel-vscode/README.md

 *   BPF selftests cross-compilation and run tasks
 *   Ctrl-Click addresses like `__sys_sendmsg+0x284/0x370` in your backtraces and they will automatically get resolved by `addr2line`
+*   Easy systemtap probing (right click -> "Trace this function") and logging with deep argument inspection (logs buffer opens immediately on logs)

 **Syzkaller:**